IBM-Cloud/logistics-wizard-toolchain/README.md

 ## Use the toolchain

 Once the toolchain is created, several delivery pipelines corresponding to the microservices will also be created.
-Each microservice will have a production and delivery pipeline.
-Upon creation, the production pipelines will automatically begin.
+Upon creation, the pipelines will automatically begin.

-1. Select each production (prod) **Delivery Pipeline** to ensure no failures have occurred.
+1. Select each **Delivery Pipeline** to ensure no failures have occurred.
 2. Once all pipelines have successfully completed, visit the [walkthrough](https://github.com/IBM-Cloud/logistics-wizard/blob/master/WALKTHROUGH.md) for a tour of Logistics Wizard.

-3. You can optionally start the development (dev) pipelines by clicking the pipeline and selecting the run button on the resulting page.
-This will deploy additional applications and services to support on-going development.
+> :warning: If any _Deploy_ or _Test_ stages fail because you are already using the Lite plan for Cloudant databases, edit the stage properties and change the environment variable `CLOUDANT_SERVICE_PLAN` from `Lite` to `Standard`.

 ---
 ### Learn more